-1. White Milky Discharge
+1. Creamy and Milky White Discharge

-Thick White Discharge Pregnant
+Thick White Discharge during Pregnancy

 Thick White Discharge Before Period